Home » Water Quality » Tap Water » Nigeria Tap Water Quality Report: Is It Drinkable?

 Child drinking tap water in Nigeria

-Of all Nigerians who have access to water supply services, only 11% receive pipe-borne water.
+Of all Nigerians with access to water supply services, only 11% receive pipe-borne water.
 A mere 4% get their drinking water from a piped source on their property, like a sink tap.

 Piped water sources are far more common in the affluent parts of cities than in poor and rural communities.

 Even those Nigerians who can access pipe-borne water often turn to other sources of drinking water, as they cannot trust their taps to reliably provide them with hydration.
-Only 16% of such households reported that they always receive enough water from public utilities connections or taps, according to the 2021 WASHNORM report.
+Only 16% of such households reported to always receive enough water from public utility connections or taps.
 One out of ten households reported never receiving a single drop of water from their taps.

 Many city-dwelling Nigerians also reported that they avoid drinking tap water because they do not trust it to be safe.
 They have a good reason not to: approximately 41% of tap water supplied by urban water utilities contains significant levels of thermotolerant coliform bacteria like E. coli, indicating contamination by pathogens (disease-causing organisms) from fecal pollution.